Originally published August 17 2019

 From back to front, this blog has grown leaps and bounds in both depth and width.

-While our creativeness is inherent, it is also discovered.
+While creativity is inherent, we also get to discover it.
 They say we do not find our passions, but rather our passions find us… This was definitely the case for me and writing.

 It was the piece of peace I was missing.

-It is amazing the shape things will take because what started out as a passion project project, is now turning into a business.
+And it is amazing the shape things will take.
+What started out as a passion project project, has now turned into a business.

 How I Create:

 My creative process starts by me being in a state of “perpetual creativity”.
 I am always creating.
 I do not believe in isolating my creative abilities solely to my primary medium.
-This means that I create atmospheres, I create environments, and I create moments a lot more frequently than I create written content.
+This means that I create atmospheres.
+I create environments and I create moments before I write any content.

 Having peace is essential to my writing process because I do not have to protect myself in my own peace.
-This is key in my writing because I do not and will not hold back or dilute my content for the purpose of pacifying others.
+This is key in my writing because I refuse to hold back or dilute my content.

-Most of my writing is done in comfort.
-If I am not comfortable about what I am writing, or where I am writing, that angst will come through in the content’s quality.
+I write in comfort.
+If I am not comfortable about what I am writing, or where I am writing; that angst will come through in my content’s quality.

 A lot of times for a post, I do not have a beginning middle or end in mind.
 Usually all I have is a topic and a title.
 Organization is a key factor for me so those two things are essentials.
-My standard for any piece of content I produce, written or otherwise, is that it has to be: Familiar, Relevant, and Informative.
+My standard for any piece of content I produce is that it has to be: Familiar, Relevant, and Informative.

 My number one “rule” is write whatever comes to mind.
-I keep a multitude of writing spaces.
+I also keep a multitude of writing spaces.
 I have to have quick access to writing something down.
-As quickly as an idea comes is as quickly as it leaves sometimes, so even ideas that I may not expand upon down the line; I write down anyway.
+As quickly as an idea comes is as quickly as it leaves sometimes.
+So, even ideas that I may not expand upon down the line – I write down anyway.

 I give value to my content after it is created, with the expectation that it is naturally excellent.

 Control of how we use our time is probably one of if not the highest form of creativity.
-I do not believe God created any of us, but definitely not me, to sell our most valuable commodity in time off to someone for minimum wage just so we can live as a slave to money and lifestyle.
+I do not believe in being a slave to money and a lifestyle.

-The opportunity to be the captain of my own ship and not have it tied to my financial survival has been satiating.
-I check my stats all the time.
 Its rewarding to see this blog grow.
 I enjoy seeing the performance of a post.
-Not necessarily because I am going to change my approach in how write based on such information, but rather to see how that particular piece resonated with people.
+I like to see how that particular piece resonated with people.